samlierl1/Interaction-Networks/README.md

     <p><i>Example of BookNLP .tokens file</i></p>
 </div>

-The algorithms then find the entities that are subjects(nsubj) or objects(dobj, pobj).
-What's considered an object can change depending on the algorithm.
+The hopping algorithms then find the entities that are subjects(nsubj) or objects(dobj, pobj).
+What's considered an object can change depending on the hopping algorithm.
+The cooccurence network matches all the entities in the sentence at this step.

 <div align="center">
   <img width="469" alt="Screenshot 2024-04-29 at 3 42 16 AM" src="https://github.com/samlierl1/Interaction-Networks/assets/74319676/02678ba6-bfa3-40dd-abc2-96fbc248b0e5">